-I had been dealing with disordered eating since I was in my late teens, and by my twenties I was purging multiple times a week.
-I tried seeing a few therapists, but none were the right fit, and I was surprised at the lack of knowledge that some of the therapists I confided in seemed to have about disordered eating patterns (one told me it “wasn’t like I was that skinny, anyway,” and another tried to psychoanalyze my purging patterns, convinced it had something to do with my relationship with my mother.)
+I had been dealing with disordered eating since I was in my late teens, and by my 20s I was purging multiple times a week.
+I tried seeing a few therapists but none was the right fit, and I was surprised at the lack of knowledge that some of the therapists I confided in seemed to have about disordered eating patterns (one told me it “wasn’t like I was that skinny, anyway,” and another tried to psychoanalyse my purging patterns, convinced it had something to do with my relationship with my mother).
 I tried to manage my disordered eating on my own, and by the time I was 28 and training for a marathon, I stopped completely because I was afraid of the ramifications purging, combined with heavy exercise, would have on my body.
 As I became more interested in training for different races and trying workout challenges, I began to develop a more positive relationship with my body.
-By the time I was thirty, I was convinced that my purging days were behind me.
+By the time I was 30, I was convinced that my purging days were behind me.

 And then I got pregnant.
 I was worried that my disordered eating might become a problem as my body changed, and I tried to bring up the topic with my OB.
 On the first office visit, I told her I didn’t want to see my weight.
 While she was okay with letting me look away from the displayed number, over time, it was clear she didn’t understand that my request came from a deeper place than vanity.
 One time, in my second trimester, she scolded me for gaining seven pounds.
 I burst into tears on the exam table — the only time during my pregnancy I cried.